d3-worgan/edfbrowser/README.txt

 Build and run without "installing"
 ==================================

-You need to have Qt and GCC (Mingw-w64 on Windows) installed.
+You need to have Qt and GCC and Make installed.

 Extract the sourcefile and enter the following commands: